This post may contain affiliate links. Read our disclosure page for full details.

 There is a brewery (La Ferme au Chêne) where the same 14th Century method is still used.
 There are the most charming shops imaginable and small medieval streets to match, Rue des Récollets being one of them.

-Durbuy is nothing short of magical, especially during the winter.
+Durbuy is nothing short of magical, especially during a winter couples trip.

 -Andrew & Brenda, Dish Our Town